Posts Tagged functional programming

 state = f(state, constants)

-Here state is shorthand for “everything that the while loop changes” whilst it is running, and f is shorthand for “the changes that the loop code does”.
+Here state is shorthand for “everything that the while loop changes” whilst it is running, and f is shorthand for “the changes that the loop code makes”.

 def loop_func(state, constants):